inwenis/blog/docs/posts/post04.md

 ## Take away

-- talk to your users - in this case to find our that data doesn't need to arrive seconds after being published
+- talk to your users - in this case to learn that this data is not time critical
 - don't optimize prematurely
 - don't catch all exception pretending you handle them